vampireschester244/Habit_Tracker_With_Flask/README.md

 # Habit Tracker Application
-To add new habits and track them on day-today basis
+To add new habits and track them on day-to-day basis

 ## FrondEnd:
  - HTML